nolliechyTW/WIL/Leetcode/SlidingWindow/567. Permutation in String/README.md

 2. Any requirement on time/space complexity?
     - O(n) time and O(m) space will do
 3. Are the characters case-sensitive?
 For example, is 'a' different from 'A'?
-    - s1 and s2 consist of lowercase English letters.
+    - s1 and s2 consist of lowercase English letters only
-4. Is it possible s1 is shorter than s2?
+4. Is it possible s1 is longer than s2?
     - Yes

 ### Match